jairus-m/cath-classification-cnn/src/README.md

 4. Homologous superfamily (H): Domains are classified into this level if there is strong evidence of evolutionary relatedness.
 This is based on structural, functional, and sequence similarities.

 The CATH database was created in the mid-1990s by Professor Christine Orengo and colleagues at University College London.
 It uses a combination of automatic methods and manual curation to classify protein domains from experimentally determined structures in the Protein Data Bank.
 The original goal of this classification was to help in identifying relationships between protein structures.
 In biology, it is known that stucture informs function.
-To understand structure can lead to the understanding of protein evolution and function!
+Understanding structure can lead to the understanding of protein evolution and function!

  ## cath_3class

 For this work, I am focusing on the simplest dataset, `cath_3class.npz`.
-This dataset plays a significant role in the CATH classification system by focusing on the Class level of the hierarchy.
+This dataset focuses soley on the Class level of the hierarchy.

+Key attributes of this data:

 1. Class-level focus: The dataset concentrates on three of the four main classes in CATH: Mainly Alpha, Mainly Beta, and Alpha Beta (no "Few secondary structures" class due to its small size and heterogeneity).